Spring Office 365 Challenge Attracts National and Local Media Attention!

 Playing TiViTz Online = Great Prizes

-TiViTz is working with the Hillsborough Out of School Time (HOST) program over the summer to help kids keep and build the math skills they learned during the school year.
+TiViTz is working with the Hillsborough Out of School Time (HOST) program to help kids keep and build the math skills they learned during the school year.
 HOST out of school programs empower students to grow and develop in a safe, caring and educationally enriched environment.
 Learn more.

 What People Are Saying

-I am excited to see so many students engaged in playing TiViTz to improve their math skills and their critical thinking skills!
-Math will be important to those who pursue STEM careers, but it will also be very important to students, no matter what their career, in the information age of the 21st century.
+I am excited to see so many students engaged in playing TiViTz to improve their math critical thinking skills!
+Math will be important to those who pursue STEM careers, but it will also be important to students, no matter what their career, in the information age of the 21st century.

 The TiViTz games motivate students to engage in their math studies.
 They love the competition and math becomes relevant in their world.
 This gives teachers the opportunity to teach math in a situation where students actually need the lessons for themselves in order to score and to prove they won the game of TiViTz!”